vvcephei/jsquery/README.md

 1. It is awkward (jq) or impossible (jsawk) to traverse the structure based on key matches
 2. You can't get the path back that matched the query

-So, I've banged out a small to to allow me to do these things.
+So, I've banged out a small script to to allow me to do these things.
 It's very much a work in progress.

 Usage
 -----